 This is the second part of a 3 part post on why innovation is so difficult to enact in the Public Sector.
 Part 1 can be found here: Barriers to Public Sector Innovation Part 1.

-Again, I don’t offer this post as an exhaustive list of barriers, merely a number of key ones that I believe if removed, or at least diminished, will allow Public Sectors the agility required to be more innovative.
+Again, I don’t offer this post as an exhaustive list of barriers, merely a number of key ones that if addressed, or at least diminished, will allow Public Sectors the extra agility required to be more innovative.

 I’ll again acknowledge the many public sector people who battle on, do great work and have great success in spite of these barriers.
-You know who you are …
+You resistance fighters know who you are …

 We seek to test in microcosm to ensure that if the idea does “fail” there is no damage done.
 This type of failure has a beneficial upside in that we potentially learn a valuable lesson in what we shouldn’t be doing and what we need to avoid going forward.